go-tutorials/go-mongo-rest-api/README.md

 - GET: retrieve a representation of the resource
 - POST: create a new resource
 - PUT: update the resource
-- PATCH: perform a partial update of a resource
+- PATCH: perform a partial update of a resource, refer to [http](https://github.com/common-go/http) and [mongo](https://github.com/common-go/mongo)
 - DELETE: delete a resource

 ## API design for health check